abhinavsingh/proxy.py/README.md

 if __name__ == '__main__':
   with proxy.Proxy([]) as p:
-    print(p.pool.flags.port)
+    print(p.acceptors.flags.port)
 ```

-`pool.flags.port` will give you access to the random port allocated by the kernel.
+`acceptors.flags.port` will give you access to the random port allocated by the kernel.

 ## Loading Plugins